TencentARC/AudioStory/README.md

 ## 📖 Release

-[8/18] 🔥We release our code of evaluation!
+[8/18] 🔥🔥 We release the inference code!

-[8/18] 🔥We release our demo videos!
+[8/18] 🔥🔥 We release our demo videos!